-Women are so often in relationship with others in a deeply personal way.
+Women are nurturers, supporters to family and friends, and often overcommitted in time and energy given over to others.
+I speak from experience.
+Women are in relationship with others in a deeply personal way.
 Their celebrations become ours.
 Their struggles weigh upon us as well.
 We are women of faith who walk with individuals from birth as a child of God through journeys of going home to God’s embrace.
 Being caregivers by nature we may feel guilty about taking time out for ourselves.
 Suddenly we realize that our spiritual life of prayer and quiet time have become a low priority.

 Sound familiar?
 I have certainly walked this road in congregational ministry.
 There are meetings early in the morning and conversations with individuals in the evening and attending committee meetings.
 Even when delegating to volunteers, there is training and support that can take even more time than if I had done the tasks myself, or so I think.
 I find my gifts for programming and retreats blossoming with creative energy as I prepare, yet can become consuming if I do not guard my time.
 When being involved in the community, especially with mental health organizations and groups over the past six years, many times I have said yes to an invitation to write or speak, resulting in my prayer, meditation, and spiritual disciplines being neglected.
 My family has received the leftover energy and attention.
 Finding the grounded center required intentionality in taking care of myself and being still for a renewed joy in family and ministry.

 When I hear the “Great Whisper” of God’s presence I am brought back to the anchor for my day and night.
 In Fragments of Your Ancient Name, Joyce Rupp has collected 365 names for the divine to walk you through the year, some she has written and others by various writers and voices in meditation.
 The entry for December 6 reads

 When all I can hear is the whine

 Today: I listen closely to the Great Whisper.”